ecaradec/j86/README.md

 # J86
 J86 is a multipass compiler that is structured to apply compiler optimisations techniques down to x86 assembly.
 The language is sort of C like.
 The project is mostly focused on good structure for applying optimisation.
 The syntax supports functions, variables, if and while control flow constructions and 32 bits integers.

-Here is a recursion examples:
+Here is a recursion example:
 ```
 FUNCTION fact(i : INT32) : INT32 {
     IF( i == 1 ) { RETURN 1; }